JakobKlotz/landslides-db/docs/intro/about.md

   event date.
 - **Provenance:** Each record links back to its original source, ensuring traceability and proper attribution.
-- **Two data format:** The data is provided as a ready-to-use GeoPackage for quick exploration and a PostGIS data base for reproducible ingestion and advanced workflows.
+- **Two data formats:** The data is provided as a ready-to-use GeoPackage for quick exploration and a PostGIS data base for reproducible ingestion and advanced workflows.
 - **Quick Start:** This project serves as a practical resource for researchers